 On the lower extreme, the lowest ratings have been attributed with Alaska with 10% followed by Wisconsin with 15%.

-With the centers for Medicare and Medicaid services (CMS) expanding, career opportunities for the aforementioned individuals are on the rise.
+With the centers for Medicare and Medicaid services (CMS) expanding, career opportunities for the aforementioned individuals, especially those who completed Online Medical Coding Courses, are on the rise.
 The health insurers also periodically revise plans, expanding the earning potential of coding and billing experts.